 pllcalc

-pllcalc computes integer Cyclone V PLL parameters for the PulsePins 50 MHz reference clock without touching the FPGA hardware.
+pllcalc computes integer Cyclone V phase-locked loop (PLL) parameters for the PulsePins 50 MHz reference clock without touching the FPGA hardware.

 Usage